 Line 2: Monaco Ville, Monte-Carlo, Exotic Garden

-Line 4: Saint Roman, Railway station, Place d’Armes
+Line 4: Saint Roman, Railway station, Place d’Armes, Fontvieille

 Line 6: Larvotto beaches, Sporting, Fontvieille

-After 9:30pm, there is a night bus that runs every 30 minutes from Monaco Ville stop and makes all the main stops.
-The night bus runs from 9:30pm – 12:30am Monday through Friday and until 4am on Saturday and Sunday.
+The night buses run every 30 minutes until 12.20 am and make all the main stops.
+The night buses run from Monday through Friday and until 4am on Saturday and Sunday.

-Bateau Bus is the bus by sea!
+Bateau Bus is the bus by sea and it’s solar-electric powered.
 The grand and beautiful Port Hercule is just that—grand.
 It could take a lot of effort and time to walk around the port.
 But the little ‘boat bus’ shuttles you straight across from Quai des Etas Unis to the Cruise Terminal.
 The bus runs every ten minutes from 8am to 8pm and costs the same as a normal bus fare.